snekith99/project-backlog-manager/README.md

 This website manages a project backlog and incorporates moving tasks to sprint backlogs and having a team list.

-In VS code, download "open in brower" extension by the author "TechER"
+In VS code, download "open in browser" extension by the author "TechER"

 After downloading this extension, open the Projects directory and right click on the file "homepage.html".